 There are a few things to examine here.
 First, why did Natalie and Angelina’s behavior bother me so much ethically?
 Natalie later said that she was just “negotiating”, and exchanging favors for votes is one of the central parts of Survivor.
 This time it seemed to go too far, but why?
 (And not just because Natalie looked like a mafia thug by saying she only “implied” that she would exchange Nick’s jacket for a vote.
 “What a nice restaurant you have here.
 It’d be a shame if anything happened to it.”)

-When people join a game, they usually assume that it will be mostly self-contained like this.
-Otherwise, the ostensible point of the game would largely be removed, since the status of people in the game would often be decided by their status outside the game.
+When people join a game, they usually assume that it will be mostly self-contained.
+Otherwise, the ostensible point of the game would be largely removed, since the status of people in the game would often be decided by their status outside the game.
 Why play cards with someone who just pays everyone to lose (except maybe to earn some easy money)?
 The outcome would be predetermined and going through the motions of playing would become superfluous.
-Fictional depictions of wealthy people doing this are generally reliable ways to show their lack of morality.
-This also seems a large part of why many people dislike the New York Yankees, Golden State Warriors, and other sports teams with so much money that they can often buy their way into championships.
+This is one reason why many people dislike the New York Yankees, Golden State Warriors, and other sports teams with so much money that they can buy their way into championships.
 It’s still allowed for them to do this, since professional sports are in the business of profit, but leagues frequently enact rules that restrict the ability of rich teams to always dominate.
 These rules acknowledge that money can corrode the competitive spirit of the game.
 Drawing from evolutionary and biological theories, the philosopher Catherine Wilson has written that “the reduction of advantage and the prevention of ‘transitive’ harms to the weak are ancient and universal features of what are agreed to be moral codes.”

 As a side point that I might examine further in another entry, what if someone on Survivor asked for sex in exchange for a vote?
 What if someone offered sex?
 Even though sex isn’t something from “outside” the game, it’s so fraught with emotion that it seems to fall into its own category of morality.

 Also, as a last note, how does Angelina expect to go back to her job in the real world and expect people to trust her?
 She tried to steal someone’s jacket, was too cowardly to do it herself so convinced someone else to do her “dirty work”, then threw her dirty worker under the bus at tribal council.
-Oh, and she’s vegetarian, which seems odd to me.
-I might also get into that in a future entry.
+Oh, and she’s vegetarian, which seems odd to me considering all this.
+I might get into that in a future entry.